 That structure allows small businesses to grow without increasing payroll administration at the same pace.

+The cost of time clock software for small businesses depends on the industry and pricing model.
 Most tools charge a base monthly fee plus a per-user cost.
-Base plans typically range from $19 to $40 per month, with per-user fees between $3.99 and $9 depending on features.
+Base plans typically range from $5 to $40 per month, with per-user fees between $3.99 and $9 depending on features.
 Some platforms use location-based pricing, which can become expensive for multi-site teams.

-Connecteam offers a free Small Business Plan for up to 10 users.
+Connecteam stands out in its pricing approach.
+It offers a free Small Business Plan for up to 10 users.
 Paid plans start at $29 per month for up to 30 users, with higher tiers at $49 and $99 per month for expanded features.

 FAQs